 Chiachih DC Wang, Ph.D.

 All of my doctoral advisees are expected to be actively involved in my Cross-Cultural Attachment Research Lab.
 We usually have 2-3 on-going research projects at any given time and many of them require lab members to reach out to the community and interact with minority and immigrant individuals and families.
-My mentoring style is engaging, strength-focused, and goal-oriented with consideration of students' needs at various professional development stages.
-I usually take 1-2 new doctoral advisees each year and am looking forward to recruiting candidates with good multicultural awareness and strong interests in doing research and social advocacy to join my team.
+My mentoring style is engaging, strength-based, and goal-oriented with consideration of students' preferences and needs at various professional development stages.
+I usually take 1-2 new doctoral advisees each year and am looking forward to recruiting candidates with good multicultural awareness and strong interests in doing research and social advocacy work to join my team.